 If I ever wanted to get home, there was only one way - take the plunge and dive into traffic.
 Sitting and waiting would do me about as much good as an invisible traffic light.

-Thankfully, driving a Defender gave me some confidence, because it was a lot larger (and sturdier) than most other cars zipping by.
+Thankfully, driving a Defender gave me some confidence, because it was a lot larger (and sturdier) than most other cars zipping by, plus I has the best air compressors in my car and that helped me out a lot.
 Nevertheless, it sure felt STRANGE and FREAKY nosing aggressively out into a stream of traffic that seemed to have no gaps or holes and no signs of slowing down.

 But you know what?